 … and all of the areas throughout the state.

 Protect your interests.
-Call our auto accident lawyers today at 1-312-464-1234 so we can discuss the merits of your claim.
+Call our auto accident lawyers today at 1-312-626-9708 so we can discuss the merits of your claim.
 We can also be reached online by filling out our “Free Case Evaluation” form.
-We will contact you shortly after we receive your inquiry.
+One of our car accident attorneys will contact you shortly after we receive your inquiry.

 Ten-Point Car Accident Checklist

-GWC Injury Lawyers wants to make sure that you are prepared should an unfortunate accident occur.
-For your safety, we have created a car accident checklist to help make a smoother experience at the scene of an accident so that you can build a more powerful case.
+GWC Injury Lawyers wants to make sure that you are prepared should an unfortunate car accident occur.
+For your safety, we have created a car accident checklist to help make the experience at the scene of a collision smoother so that you can build a more powerful case.
 New and experienced drivers can benefit from printing this page and keeping it in the glove box.
-Please BE AWARE, or the consequences may affect you down the road.
+Please BE AWARE, or the consequences of your car accident may affect you down the road.